johngribbin/crypto-hitters/README.md

 ### Contributions

 More than welcome!
-Please feel free to initializing a pull request or reach out to me if you have any tips/suggestions for improving the app.
+Please feel free to initialize a pull request or reach out to me if you have any tips/suggestions for improving the app.

 My current to do list includes the following: